Pet Loss Support Groups Class Details

 - Instructors: Enid Traisman, MSW, CT, CFS and Donna Kahora, RN

 - Who Should Attend: Anyone who is interested in gaining the information and skill to start and effectively facilitate a pet loss support group.
-It may also be valuable as a review to those who currently facilitate support groups.
+Particularly helpful for veterinary professionals, counselors, therapists, animal communicators and other animal care professionals who want to support others through pet loss.
+This class may also be valuable as a review to those who currently facilitate support groups.

 - Register: Click here to purchase (This link will automatically redirect you to the Animals in our Hearts web site for purchase.)